samsslee/TheDonna/README.md

 ### Instructions for running the application locally

-Pretty simple setup: clone the GH repo, `npm i`, then `npm run dev`.
 Email me and ask me for my `.env` file if you want to run it and use my Database and OpenAI.
 Otherwise, if you want to use your own accounts, make a new Firebase project, grab the FirebaseSDK keys and grab an API key from your own OpenAI account.
 Setup an `.env` file as how the .env.example shows.
 Put the .env file in the root folder in the same level as src, static, .gitignore.. etc.

+Otherwise, really simple setup: clone the GH repo, `npm i`, then `npm run dev`.
+Open the localhost:5173 link (ctrl+click)

 ### List of implemented features and technologies used
 1. SvelteKit (As required)